jennguyen1/nhuyhoa/_posts/2015-10-20-OLS-Basics.md

 which is equivalent to minimizing the $$SSE$$ (proportional)
 $$min \Sigma_i (y_i - \theta^T x_i)^2$$

+**Over-Parametrized Model Fitting**

+In some cases, the $$X$$ matrix may be overparametrized.
+This leads to non-invertible $$X'X$$ matrix.
+There are a number of ways to deal with this

+* Reparametrize: drop column like in R
+* Generalized inverse: generate a matrix that has similar properties to the invertible matrix and can thus be used in fitting the model; used in SAS

 # Estimating Variance: Sum Square Errors
 The residual is $$r = Y - \hat{Y} = Y - X\hat{\beta}$$.